ymatsumoto/fast5upload/README.md

 ```

 This program would output a few information regarding your current setup.
 If you
-see your account name being Welcomed, and `You are good to go` at the end,
-your configuration is working.
+see your account name being Welcomed, your configuration is working.

 If anything went wrong during such test, please contact us with a copy of the
 output for further help.

+## Usage

-### Enable fast5upload service
+### Using fast5upload service

 This tool is managed by `systemd`.
 To use it only for certain runs, execute
 the following command before and after the run: